Short-term rental management insurance that covers every booking

 Source: State labor department enforcement guidance; CA AB5, NJ ABC test

 Most professionally drafted STR management agreements require the PM to carry GL at these minimums.
 The property owner is typically listed as additional insured.
-Properties with pools, hot tubs, or watercraft commonly require higher limits or umbrella coverage above these thresholds.
+Amenity-heavy properties commonly require higher limits or umbrella above these thresholds.

 Common questions